pablos4nt0s/pablosouza.rectius.com.br/README.md

 Pablo Souza - Personal Website
 ==============================

-It is the source code of my personal website that was developed using Node v4, Hapi framework and Bootstrap.
+It is the source code of my personal website that was developed using Node.js, Hapi framework and Bootstrap.

 Gulp tasks were used to perform uglify and compress of css/js/image files.